preames/public-notes/llvm-riscv/VectorCodeGen.rst

 Deinterleave

-* vcompress fallback - use m1 splat to reduce pressure in deinterleave2
-* Shift and truncate - any power of two such that SEW * N <= ELEN
 * Implement unzip proposals
 * Avoid splitting with slidedown eagerly?
 Or should we canonicalize in that direction?
 * for power-of-twos, can divide source registers (even VLA) and then slideup results.
 Need to know register size is a multiple of factor.